 Tara is known as the “mother of liberation” and represents prosperity accumulated in your work and achievements.
-However, there are many forms of Tara such as our White Tara statue.
+However, there are many forms of Tara such as our framed White Tara statue.
 Also known as “Sita Tara” she is associated with compassion, serenity, long life and healing.
-Additionally, White Tara is associated with the cintachakra which is the “wish fulfilling wheel”.
+Additionally, White Tara is associated with the Cintachakra – the “wish fulfilling wheel”.
 Moreover, it is believed that she emanates with the glow of a thousand white moons.

 Our White Tara statue is painted with radiant detail and precision.
 As a result, the statue glows with the beauty of her seven eyes.
 Additionally, the Nepali sculptor took great care to catch every last detail in her bodhisattva crown, jewels, pedestal and her robe.
 White Tara has seven eyes and she takes special care that all of her actions and thoughts are insightful and wise.